Cabaret Theatre Constitution

 Subsection iii.
 The Artistic Director will provide updates on all current productions.

-Subsection vii: If a Gen-Board Member has 2 unexcused absences and/or has not contacted an Eboard Member, they are forfeiting their position in the Gen-Board and a re-election will occur within three weeks.
+Subsection vii: If a Gen-Board Member has 2 unexcused absences and/or has not contacted an Eboard Member, they are forfeiting their position in the Gen-Board and a re-election will occur within two weeks.
+The timeline for a re-election is as follows: within 4 days of the board member leaving, nominations must open and remain open for 7 days.
+Once nominations close, an election must be held within the next two days.

 Section 2: Artistic Department